behzad89/behzad89.github.io/cv.md

 `Apr 2019`
 __Deforestation monitoring of Arasbaran Forest change detection using NDVI Future Space__<br/>
 B.Sc. thesis: Grade: 20 (Out of 20)

 ---

-## Occupation

-`Sep 2020 - present`
-__Researcher PHD Student at Swiss Tropical and Public Health__<br/>
-Swiss Tropical and Public Health Institute, Switzerland

-- Data management and cleaning
-- Development of nationwide spatiotemporal exposure models in Switzerland.
-- Drafting (as first author) and submission of three scientific publications related to research findings.
-- Presenting research findings at national and international scientific conferences.<br/>

-`Mar 2019 - present`
-__Geographic Information Systems Analyst__<br/>
-CollectiveCrunch oy., Finland

-- Geospatial Data Analysis
-- Data Processing
-- Programming
-- Documentation of the process
-- Visualization<br/>
-Responsible for the data collection, assessment of the quality assurance, compiling and analysis of the forestry-related geo-data from various sources to meet the application requirements for four different countries in Nordics including Finland, Sweden, Estonia, and Latvia.
-Management and creation of most relevant layers and imported data into geo-database for data staff consumption with performing the technical spatial analysis using ArcGIS Desktop, QGIS, Python script (GDAL/OGR package).
-Populated, customized and generated high-quality maps and other illustrations in digital and hardcopy format as requested.

-`Jun 2018–Dec 2018 `
-__Geographic Information Systems Specialist__<br/>
-Regio Ltd., Estonia

-- Digitizing & labeling
-- Programming to automation the process
-Regio is the oldest and biggest Estonian map publisher.
-Started my internship with this company.
-During this period, we are working on Planning Fiber Optic Network in Germany.
-The first step required the pipeline to automate the generation of the fiber network was produced.
-In the second step, manually all the errors were corrected.
-The same process was done for labeling the produced maps.

-`Aug 2015–Jun 2017 `
-__Geomatics Engineer__<br/>
-Pars Pol Arian construction Company, Iran

-- Supervises the work of a survey party by planning, organizing, assigning, directing, and reviewing the work of subordinates, including completing performance evaluations for subordinates and administering disciplinary procedures when necessary.
-- Plans and organizes surveying work by determining the logistics for conducting each survey; setting and adhering to project deadlines; - assigning responsibilities to subordinates; and managing ongoing work to ensure that surveys provide the necessary and desired information and documentation.
-- Reads and interprets maps, drawings, and prior survey notes, such as subdivision, right-of-way, parcel, contour, lease maps, and construction drawings to plan survey work.
-- Performs mathematical computations necessary in surveying work to determine distances, elevations, angles, areas, traverses, etc., and interpret findings.
-- AutoCAD Civil 3D and related software to create maps, plats, and cartographic products as needed.

----